cloudanswers/salesforce.link/README.md

 Here's how it works:

-1. You setup a connected app one time (not for each install of the app)
-2. You set the callback to https://cloudanswers.github.io/salesforce.link/bounce
+1. You set the callback to https://salesforce.link/bounce
-3. In your oauth start url, send the user with the `state` value of the page you want them to come back to
+2. In your oauth start url, send the `state` value as the url of the page you want them to come back to

 Now, when the user completes the flow, they are sent to `salesforce.link/bounce` which reads the `state` parameter to redirect them to your site.
 Now your user will bounce back to the installed salesforce org and let you complete the flow without having to do anything more like deploying heroku servers to handle this (we've done it too many times).

-The source for this is on github so you can fork and host it yourself if you wish, or just use our simple domain.
+The source for this is on github at https://github.com/cloudanswers/salesforce.link so you can fork and host it yourself if you wish, or just take the page and put it on your domain.

 Questions?
-Come visit us at www.cloudanswers.com
+Come visit us:

+www.cloudanswers.com